AlexisDrch/Data-Hunter/README.md

 # data-hunter

+Hunters, brace yourselves.

 `data-hunter` is a module that acts as a black-box extracting sense to a dataset (an array of JavaScript objects).

 On top of k-means clustered dataset, data-hunter can build a layer of meta-filters to estimate probabilities of a certain meta-data to be in each clusters.
+Meaning, you can hunt with a higher probability to hit.

 ## Usage